Huaramo/masterthesis/README.md

 #### 4. Nathan L. Nehrt, Wyatt T. Clark, Predrag Radivojac, and Matthew W. Hahn.
 Testing the ortholog conjecture with comparative functional genomic data from mammals.
 Bioinformatics, 7(6), 2011.

 ## The Introduction of the Directories:
+### Directory codes_and_files:
-### Directory codes_and_files includes the raw data, the pre-processed data and the implementations of the functional similarity and expression correlation analyses.
+#### It includes the raw data, the pre-processed data and the implementations of the functional similarity and expression correlation analyses.
+### Directory figures:
-### Directory figures includes the plots that are generated for the comparison of functional similarity and expression correlation of every species pair.
+#### It includes the plots that are generated for the comparison of functional similarity and expression correlation of every species pair.

 ### There are more README files for detailed introductions in each directory.